MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_MixedRealityToolkitConfigurationScreen.png" width="650px" alt="MRTK configuration scene">

-If you select a MixedRealityToolkitConfigurationProfile asset without the MixedRealityToolkit in the scene, it will ask you if you want MRTK to automatically setup the scene for you.
-This is optional, however, there must be an active MixedRealityToolkit object in the scene to access all the configuration screens.
+If you select a MixedRealityToolkitConfigurationProfile asset without the MixedRealityToolkit in the scene, it will ask you if you want MRTK to automatically set up the scene for you.
+This is optional; however, there must be an active MixedRealityToolkit object in the scene to access all the configuration screens.

 This houses the current active runtime configuration for the project.